nomeelnoj/vault-enterprise-to-oss/README.md

 }
 ```

-This is passed into the `launch_template` as follows:
+This is passed into a `launch_template` as follows:

 ```hcl
 # launch_template.tf